Taco Bell is putting out public relations fires all over the US, after multiple employees hit headlines for showing their disrespect for the law

 That’s just what is being alleged happened this week, when two men – identified as 31-year-old Christopher Adam Matous and 56-year-old Kent Jerome Duby – were charged with conspiracy to manufacture methamphetamine.

-Taco Bell confirmed to Associated Press one of the men was an employee who has since been fired, and the restaurant will be sanitised before it reopens.
+Taco Bell confirmed to Associated Press one of the men was an employee who has since been fired, and the restaurant will be sanitized before it reopens.

 In Breaking Bad, meth kingpin Gustavo Fring runs a drug manufacturing and distribution network out of fictional restaurant chain Los Pollos Hermanos.